abinashgit005/hashnode-backup/clrm5ryrl000109l641ts7di5.md

 ---
-title: "ConfigMap and secrets in K8s"
+title: "ConfigMaps and secrets in K8s"
 datePublished: Sat Jan 20 2024 14:22:07 GMT+0000 (Coordinated Universal Time)
 cuid: clrm5ryrl000109l641ts7di5
-slug: configmap-and-secrets-in-k8s
+slug: configmaps-and-secrets-in-k8s
 tags: kubernetes-configmap, kubernetes-secrets

 ---

-This article gives a brief idea on ConfigMap and secrets in K8s.
+This article gives a brief idea on ConfigMaps and secrets in K8s.

-Config map is used to provide configuration data in the form of key value pairs.
+ConfigMaps can be used to provide configuration data in the form of key value pairs.

-**<mark>why we use config map ?</mark>**
+**<mark>why we use ConfigMaps ?</mark>**
 when we have a lot of pod definition file, it is difficult to manage the environment data stored in it. we can place this information out of pod definition file and manage it centrally with configuration map.

 **abiconfig.txt**